 Federal acknowledgment documents may include petitions, hearings, anthropological reports, and more.
 Recognition may have been discussed or granted through a Bill or an Act.

-Directories of Tribes (part of NILL's Tribal Law Gateway) includes federal and state recognized tribes as well as directories of tribal governments and reservations.
+Directories of Tribes (part of NILL's Tribal Law Gateway) includes a link to the list of federally reconized tribal entities and state recognized tribes as well as directories of tribal governments and reservations.

 Bureau of Indian Affairs Federal Acknowledgement Decision Compilation v 2.0 - (Bureau of Indian Affairs; converted and posted by Indianz.com).
 From the article by Indianz.com about this database:

 "The database is an online version of the Acknowledgment Decision Compilation (ADC), a record of documents that the Bureau of Indian Affairs has on file for dozens of groups that have made it through the federal recognition process."

 Code of Federal Regulations - (U.S. Government Printing Office).
 Parts 81-83 in Title 25, Chapter 1.
 Using the April 2005 edition, scroll down to Part 81 - Tribal reorganization under a Federal statute; Part 82 - Petitioning procedures for tribes reorganized under Federal statute and other organized tribes; and Part 83 - Procedures for establishing that an American Indian group exists as an Indian tribe.

 "Primer on Federal Recognition and Current Issues Affecting the Process."
 Prepared for NCAI Winter Session, February, 2001.
 Updated November 21, 2011.
 Jennifer P. Hughes, Esq; Morisset, Schlosser & Jozwiak.

 Indian Issues: Improvements Needed in Tribal Recognition Process.
 GAO-02-49 (November 2, 2001).
 Government Accountability Office.